|

 Salt and Pepper

-process garlic, ginger, fresh chili, cumin, chopped onions and tomatoes, honey,
+garlic, ginger, fresh chili, cumin, chopped onions and tomatoes, honey, salt

-from the spices, about 5-8 minutes.
-Add grilled lamb pieces, red bell pepper,
+about 5-8 minutes.
+Add grilled lamb pieces, red bell pepper, and

-cilantro.
-Serve with rice, or roti (flat bread).
+chopped cilantro.
+Serve with rice, or roti (flat

 Lamb Daikon Tarkari